-East Arnhem Shire Council (EASC) aims to improve the wellbeing of aged and disabled residents of East Arnhem through the provision of a comprehensive Aged & Disability Services.
+East Arnhem Regional Council (EARC) aims to improve the wellbeing and re-ablement of aged and disabled residents of East Arnhem through the provision of a comprehensive Aged & Disability Services.

-The Aged & Disability Service provides support to frail, aged and disabled people and their carers to live in their community and to prevent premature admission to alternative care arrangements.
+The Aged & Disability Service provides support to frail, aged and disabled people and their carers so they may remain in their community and prevent premature admission to alternative residential care.

-Encompassing a range Government funded & community initiatives the Aged & Disability service employs over 60 people across the East Arnhem region and delivers:
+Encompassing a range Government funded & community initiatives the Aged & Disability service employs over 60 people across the East Arnhem region promoting an encouraging local Indigenous employment.

-Delivery of this Aged & Disabilities Services in is essential for residents of East Arnhem Land.
-The services, valued at $4.4 million is partly funded by the Department of Health & Ageing (DoHA) and East Arnhem Shire Council.
+Delivery of Aged & Disabilities Services is essential for residents of East Arnhem Land.
+The services, valued at $4.4 million is funded by both the Commonwealth and Northern Territory Departments of Health and East Arnhem Regional Council.